tarielinc/MacSetup/README.md

 # How to Set Up a Mac from Scratch

+This guide provides a step-by-step process to configure a Mac for optimal performance, usability, and development.

-## 1. Download and Install Microsoft Edge
+## 1. Download and Install Browsers
 By default, macOS comes with Safari as the primary web browser.
-However, if you prefer Microsoft Edge, follow these steps:
+However, if you prefer Microsoft Edge or Google Chrome, follow these steps:

 - Open Safari (pre-installed on macOS).
 - Go to the official Microsoft Edge download page: **[Download Microsoft Edge](https://www.microsoft.com/edge)**.
+- Go to the official Google Chrome download page: **[Download Google Chrome](https://www.google.com/intl/en/chrome/)**.
 - Set Edge as the default browser: Open **System Settings → Default Browser → Microsoft Edge**.

-## 2. Install Logitech MX Setup to Set Up MX Series Mouse
+## 2. Install Logitech Options+ to Set Up MX Series Mouse
-If you're using a Logitech MX series mouse, install Logitech MX Setup to customize its settings:
+If you're using a Logitech MX series mouse, install Logitech Options+ to customize its settings:

-- Go to the official Logitech Options+ download page: **[Download Logitech MX Setup](https://www.logitech.com/en-us/setup/mxsetup.html)**.
+- Go to the official Logitech Options+ download page: **[Download Logitech Options+](https://www.logitech.com/en-us/setup/mxsetup.html)**.
 - Click "Download for macOS" and wait.

 ## 3. Install Essential Apps from the Mac App Store
-The following apps improve usability, performance, and development capabilities:
+Enhance usability, performance, and development with these essential apps:

 - Open App Store from the Dock or Launchpad.
 - Search for and install the following apps:
   - **Telegram** – A fast and secure messaging app.
   - **Speedtest by Ookla** – To test internet speed.
-  - **HiddenBar** – To manage and hide menu bar icons.
   - **Amphetamine** – Prevents Mac from sleeping when needed.
   - **Windows App** – Allows access to Microsoft apps on Mac.
   - **Xcode** – Apple’s official development environment for macOS and iOS apps.
-- Once installed, open each app and configure settings as needed.

 ## 4. Download and Install ChatGPT for Mac
 The ChatGPT app allows you to access AI-powered assistance directly from your Mac: